yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 #### Using Tags

-In the case of `hello Kara`, the string "Kara" is a good candidate for a span tag, since it applies to the whole span and not to a particular moment in time.
+In the case of `hello Bryan`, the string "Bryan" is a good candidate for a span tag, since it applies to the whole span and not to a particular moment in time.
 We can record it like this:

 ```javascript